Volleyball Drills

 Butterfly Drill

 Two lines on each side of the net.
-Server tosses or serves, passer passes to a target, target catches and rolls under the net to the other side, original passer follows the pass.
-Continuous movement across the court.
+A server tosses or serves, a passer passes to a target, the target catches and rolls under the net to the other side, and the original passer follows the pass.
 Adds conditioning to passing without making it a separate block.
-Works well for teams of six to twelve.

-5-3-5-3-5 Passing Drill
+5-3-5-3-5 Passing

 Three passers receive served balls aimed at a setter target.
 The team must pass five perfect balls in a row to start; one bad pass drops the goal to three; hit three in a row and the goal goes back up to five.
-The drill ends when the team strings together the full ladder (five, three, five, three, five) before running out of serves.
-Builds focus under pressure because one bad pass costs the team progress.
-The drill is documented by coach Ron Beick in the Volleyball Wisdom drill library(opens in new tab), which lays out the full 40-serve setup and the goal of passing the entire ladder before the serves run out.
-High school varsity and club teams run it as a serve-receive closer; younger teams can run a simpler 3-2-3 version with shorter goals until five-in-a-row is realistic.
+High school varsity and club teams run it as a serve-receive closer.

 Reverse Pepper